Propane in France: providers, tariffs and getting started

 Quickly find and compare the best offers for your business or home.

-TotalEnergies is France’s leading alternative energy supplier, serving 5.5 million customers.
-It stands out for its strong operational efficiency and customer service, offering a user-friendly experience similar to historic providers like EDF and Engie.
+TotalEnergies is France’s leading alternative energy supplier, serving over 5 million customers.
+It stands out for its robust digital systems and award-winning customer service, rivalling historical providers like EDF and Engie.

 TotalEnergies currently offers 4 electricity plans in France for residential customers.
 Their most affordable plan is Standard Fixe Électricité, priced at 0.1891 €/kWh (Base tariff for meters under 36 kVA).
 For an average household consuming 5,700 kWh per year, this plan would result in an annual electricity bill of 1291€.